You spent twenty minutes designing the perfect post graphic. You uploaded it. And then Instagram cropped half your headline off. Sound familiar?

 - Story / Reel: 1080 × 1920 px (9:16 ratio)

-Facebook compresses images more than any other platform.
-Upload at higher quality than you think you need.
+Facebook compresses images harder than any other platform.
+Uploading at higher resolution than you'd expect actually helps.

 - Square post: 1200 × 1200 px